4th-earth/site-fourth-earth/content/vanilla.md

 - Characters SHOULD be considered deceased (or incapacitated) when their health Battery reaches 0.
 	- If using non-health Batteries, Characters SHOULD be considered deceased (or incapacitated) when all Life Batteries are at 0.
 - Characters may recharge their health Battery by using items, resting, or transferring Battery Points as described below.
-	- If using non-health Batteries, any recharging Action SHOULD recharge all Batteries, including health, at least 1 point per unit of Character Time.
+	- If using non-health Batteries, any Character-initiated recharging Action SHOULD recharge all Batteries, including health, at least 1 point per unit of Character Time.
 We RECOMMEND the following recharging Actions and primary Batteries affected per unit of Character Time:
 	   - Rest (short): Health Battery, 2 points.
 	   - Nap (medium): Physical Battery, 3 points.
 	   - Sleep (long): Physical Battery, 4 points.